About STB > Board Members

 The Board is authorized to have three members, appointed by the President and confirmed by the Senate, each with a five-year term of office.

-Vice Chairman - Deb Miller
+Acting Chairman - Deb Miller

-Vice Chairman Miller, a Democrat from Kansas, will serve the seat formerly held by Francis P. Mulvey, whose term expired.
+Acting Chairman Miller, a Democrat from Kansas, will serve the seat formerly held by Francis P. Mulvey, whose term expired.
 She is the Board's 12th Member since the agency's inception in 1996.

 Ms. Miller most recently served as a Senior Consultant with Cambridge Systematics, Inc., a firm specializing in transportation planning and policy, primarily for public-sector clients.
 From 2003 to 2011, she served as the Secretary of the Kansas Department of Transportation (Kansas DOT), a term of office marked by her distinguished service for three successive Governors of Kansas.
 She has the distinction of being the longest-serving Secretary of Transportation in Kansas history.